JamBrains/jam-docs/docs/advanced/networking/conn_grid.md

 ## Example

-For the validator with index `32` (grid coordinate `(1, 1)`), this would mean that they are connected to the following other validator coordinates on the same epoch:
+For the validator with index `32` (grid coordinate `(1, 1)`), this would mean that they are propagating to the following other validator coordinates on the same epoch:

 `[{0, 1}, {2, 1}, {3, 1}, {4, 1}, {5, 1}, {6, 1}, {7, 1}, {8, 1}, {9, 1}, {10, 1}, {11, 1}, {12, 1}, {13, 1}, {14, 1}, {15, 1}, {16, 1}, {17, 1}, {18, 1}, {19, 1}, {20, 1}, {21, 1}, {22, 1}, {23, 1}, {24, 1}, {25, 1}, {26, 1}, {27, 1}, {28, 1}, {29, 1}, {30, 1}, {1, 0}, {1, 2}, {1, 3}, {1, 4}, {1, 5}, {1, 6}, {1, 7}, {1, 8}, {1, 9}, {1, 10}, {1, 11}, {1, 12}, {1, 13}, {1, 14}, {1, 15}, {1, 16}, {1, 17}, {1, 18}, {1, 19}, {1, 20}, {1, 21}, {1, 22}, {1, 23}, {1, 24}, {1, 25}, {1, 26}, {1, 27}, {1, 28}, {1, 29}, {1, 30}]`